TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 To place objects in the window, a canvas has to be made and placed in the window.
 This is done using the code below.
 The canvas function has a lot of different parameters.
 The first field is the window the canvas is created in, then the size, border and background are defined.
 ```
 self.MainMidWindow = Canvas(self.window, width= 840, height=420, borderwidth = 0.0, highlightthickness=0, bg='black' )
-self.MainMidWindow.pack_propagate(0)
+self.MainMidWindow.pack(fill = BOTH, expand = 1)
 ```

 Labels are created to display the time and the temperature.
 The parameters used are what window the label is placed into, x offset, variable that will be shown in the label, background and foreground.
-With the following code a label is created, setup and placed:
+With the following code a label is created, setup and placed at a relative point on the screen:
 ```
+self.battery = StringVar()
-self.tempLabel = Label(self.MainMidWindow, padx =10, textvariable=self.temperature, bg = 'black', fg = 'black')
+self.batteryLabel = Label(self.MainMidWindow, textvariable=self.battery, bg = 'red', fg = 'black')
-self.tempLabel.config(font=("Courier 20 bold"))
+self.batteryLabel.config(font=("Courier 20 bold"))
-self.tempLabel.place(x=380,y=340)
+self.batteryLabel.place(relx=0.05, rely=0.07)
 ```

 Function Update_val is the main function that is called.
 This function updates all the values in the canvas.
-First of all it checks what the window's width and height are so the whole screen can be scaled if needed.
+First of all it checks what the window's width and height are so the whole screen can be scaled if needed (for example going from a 7 inch screen to a 5 inch screen).
 ```
 WindowY = self.window.winfo_height()
 WindowX = self.window.winfo_width()